-13. Joint working with other agencies
+14. Joint working with other agencies & Early Help

 The school recognises that inter-agency working is essential if children are to receive effective targeted support as early as possible.
 In this way we hope to ensure that barriers to learning and social inclusion are minimised for vulnerable children.

-We are therefore committed to initiating and supporting inter-agency work such as;
+We are therefore committed to initiating where appropriate and supporting other professional initiated inter-agency work such as:

-- Early Help Assessments.

-- CP Case Conferences, core groups and other multi-agency meetings.

-- Joint working with EWS.

-- Youth & Family Support Service, Prevention in Education Team & Children Centre intervention.

-- Health & CAMHS intervention & assessment.

-The school also works in partnership with Humberside Police as part of the Domestic Abuse alert system Operation Encompass and within the Safer Schools Partnership arrangements with the local Community Policing Team.
+- Early Help Assessments & Team around the family meetings - CP Case Conferences, core groups and other multi-agency meetings. - Joint working with EWS. - Youth & Family Support Service, Prevention in Education Team & Children Centre intervention. - Health & CAMHS intervention & assessment. - The school also works in partnership with Humberside Police as part of the Domestic Abuse alert system Operation Encompass and with the Safer Schools. - Partnership arrangements with the local Community Policing Team.

-14. Case Conferences and Core Group Meetings
+15. Case Conferences and Core Group Meetings